Women are good at multi-tasking and men have better spatial awareness. That’s common knowledge, isn’t it?

 - Play a game of word association in class, first with “men” and then with “women”.
 Write the associated words on a whiteboard.
 Can you spot any big differences?
 Do any words appear on both sides?

-- Without looking them up in a dictionary, write definitions for the following words: men, women, gender, non-binary, transgender.
+- Without using a dictionary, write your own definitions for the following words: men, women, gender, non-binary, transgender.